-Filtration: Benefits of Glass Media vs. Sand
+Glass Media for Pool Filter vs. Sand Filters

 We will get into the way glass media works further into our discussion, for now we’ll begin with sand.
 For starters, sand will filter particles down to approximately 30 microns.
 Another nice aspect of sand is the physical size and make up; filters require less sand than glass-based media because glass media is a more condensed, finer material.
-To build on that, you'll need less sand and end up spending less money up front to fill your filters required needs.
+To build on that, you'll need less sand and end up spending less money up front to fill your pool filter's required needs.
 However, you will need to replace the sand every 2-5 years depending on use, pollutants, and overall quality of media.

 So, sand is the cheaper option to get the job done, right?
 Let us talk about glass media first and THEN you can decide!

 The glass media that does need to be “replaced” is actually cleaned, and then additional glass is simply added to the existing glass.
 We mentioned previously that sand attracts dirt, pollutants, and undesirable particles by becoming stuck to them.
-Well, glass works the same way except it is negatively charged which causes the pollutants to become attracted and stuck before being released on backwash.
+Glass works the same way except it is negatively charged which causes the pollutants to become attracted and stuck before being released on backwash.
 Because of the efficiency of this filter style less water is expelled and wasted from the filter which actually leads to lower run time, less water wasted and less of a bill overall.
 Add in the fact you will not need to shovel out $200 or more dollars every 2-5 years for sand while having to literally shovel sand and we would say glass pays for itself!

 With the information found in this guide, you'll be able to better understand your sand filter and make an educated decision to help extend the life of your filter for years to come!
 If you have any questions regarding the information found in this blog feel free to reach out to us directly.
 Our team of Pool Professionals is here to help you through every step of the process.
 Otherwise, just keep swimming!